tech-uprise/ELK-Spring-MVC-Docker/Readme.md

 d.
 Kibana v5.4
 e.
 Kafka v0.10.2.0

 Its built using and can be deployed as docker.
 It can be built using docker compose.
-Steps to follow:
+Download and install docker & docker compose from docker.com and follow the below steps to build docker images and deploy on docker containers.

 1. Clone the repo or download as zip file.
 2. Extract and zip file and step into docker and further into docker.